 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.

 Having the ability to walk with your dog unleashed at your side is probably one of the more fulfilling aspects of dog ownership

 by Laura Pakis, Certified Professional Dog Trainer and Cynologist

-To maintain this freedom requires enforcement of the commands and sometimes reverting back to the leash.
-Being on the same page with your dog is crucial before you even think about allowing him the freedom to roam leash free.
-Your dog’s obedience level that is necessary to attain before considering off leash activity is one of a very high standard, as the safety of the dog, other dogs/people, and even yourself can be jeopardized by irresponsible activity.
+To maintain this freedom requires enforcement of the commands and sometimes reverting to the leash.
+Being on the same page with your dog is crucial before you even think about allowing him the freedom to roam leash-free.
+Your dog’s obedience level that is necessary to attain before considering off-leash activity is one of a very high standard, as the safety of the dog, other dogs/people, and even yourself can be jeopardized by irresponsible activity.

-To help bolster off leash training here are a couple of exercises to practice with your dog:
+To help bolster off-leash training, here are a couple of exercises to practice with your dog:

-You should work the same drill moving in any direction.
+It would help if you worked the same drill moving in any direction.
 Sideways left and right, forward, and backward.

 – Do the above exercise with your dog placed in a down stay. – Command your dog while offering distractions.
 (If dog wavers, you need to revisit basic obedience.)